-Due to energy labelling and ecodesign measures, there is a high focus on energy efficient lighting, both regarding efficient lighting devices and regarding efficient control (presence sensors, automatic dimming according to actual needs, etc.).
-When lighting is an energy service, which needs to be produced simultaneous as the needs occur, all lighting load shifting will have serious user impacts.
+Due to already effective energy labelling and ecodesign measures, there is a high focus on energy efficient lighting, both regarding efficient lighting devices and regarding efficient control (presence sensors, automatic dimming according to actual needs, etc.).
+When lighting is an energy service, which needs to be produced simultaneous as the needs occur, all lighting load shifting will have serious user impacts, which may include safety issues.